 If you live in a major high-population county like Clark County, you could choose from as many as 44 plans.
 But many smaller counties only have a handful of Medicare Advantage options.
 Be sure to read through your summary of benefits very carefully because these are highly customizable plans and can vary significantly from one provider to the next.

-Medicare Advantage plans aren’t standardized the same way Medigap plans are because they are designed to replace Original Medicare instead of supplementing it.
+Medicare Advantage plans aren’t standardized like Medigap plans because they are designed to replace Original Medicare instead of supplementing it.
 Also, the coverage available to you depends on your zip code.

 The data below may not reflect the same available data in your area.